 Bentonite is a very old clay that has been used as a remedy for many things.
 The fine powder forms when volcanic ash ages.
 It’s named after Fort Benton, WY, which has a lot of it.
 But it’s found all over the world.
 It’s also known as Montmorillonite clay after a region in France with a large deposit.
 And you may hear it called calcium bentonite clay.

 People have eaten bentonite clay or put it on their skin for thousands of years.
 It’s been used to:

 Today, bentonite is used to make medicine and makeup.
-You can buy it in powder or pill form, too.
+You can buy it in powders and pills, too.
 It’s sometimes used in:

-Bentonite clay adsorbs and absorbs.
-That means it attracts particles, like dirt on your skin.
-It also takes in a lot of water.
-That’s how it turns into a face mask.
-Bentonite is what makes pet litter clump.
+Bentonite clay adsorbs -- it attracts particles, like dirt on your skin.
+It also absorbs -- it takes in a lot of water.
+It’s used for face masks, and it’s also what makes pet litter clump.

 It may also attract positively charged toxins in your gut.